On the relationship between Type Ia supernova luminosity and host-galaxy properties: Abstract

 \section{Abstract}

-A string of recent studies have debated the possible presence of an evolutionary trend between the peak luminosity attained by Type Ia supernovae (SNe~Ia) and the properties of the galaxies that host them.
-We shed new light on the discussion by presenting an analysis of \Nsamples low-redshift SNe~Ia in which we measure the separation of Hubble residuals (HR; as probes of luminosity) between two host-galaxy morphological types (as a probe of both age and mass).
+A string of recent studies has debated the exact form and physical origin of an evolutionary trend between the peak luminosity of Type Ia supernovae (SNe~Ia) and the properties of the galaxies that host them.
+We shed new light on the discussion by presenting an analysis of \Nsamples low-redshift SNe~Ia in which we measure the separation of Hubble residuals (HR; as probes of luminosity) between two host-galaxy morphological types.
 We show that this separation can test the predictions made by recently proposed models, using an independently and empirically determined distribution of each morphological type in host-property space.
-Our results are consistent with the previously known HR--mass step (or slope), but inconsistent with newly proposed HR--age slopes, which we find to significantly overstate what amounts only to a slight trend.
-In addition, we show that these two trends --- HR--mass and HR--age correlation --- need to be consistent with each other, given the significant correlation that we identify between age and mass in a sample of galaxies.
-While our result clearly rejects the recently proposed large HR--age slope, the correlations between mass, age, morphology, and HR values are evident, keeping the HR--age slope relevant as an interesting topic for discussion.
-Our results encourage further studies to determine the physical origin of this relation between host environments and luminosity of SNe~Ia.
+Our results are partially consistent with the new HR--age slope, but we find significant scatter in the predictions from different galaxy catalogues.
+The inconsistency in age illuminates an issue in the current debate that was not obvious in the long-discussed mass models: HR--host-property models are strongly dependent on the methods employed to determine galaxy properties.
+While our results demonstrate the difficulty in constructing a universal model for age as a proxy for host environment, our results indeed identify evolutionary trends between mass, age, morphology, and HR values, encouraging (or requiring, if such trends are to be accounted for in cosmological studies) further investigation.